 What are the Differences Between Rooftop Solar and Community Solar?

 If you are thinking of going solar, you may be weighing several options.
-Community Solar is a way for residents to participate in a renewable energy program without the need to install rooftop solar panels on their property.
+Community Solar is a way for residents to participate in a renewable energy program without the need to install rooftop solar panels or solar shingles on their property.
 This means that even residents that are not homeowners can become part of a Community Solar farm.
 Clearway Community Solar offers solar farm subscriptions in Illinois, Massachusetts, Minnesota, and New York, and not only has built some of the country’s largest Community Solar farms but is the largest Community Solar owner in the United States.
 While Community Solar has not been around as long as rooftop solar and the growth and adoption of the program is due to the conveniences it offers and the differences between a Community Solar program and a rooftop solar program.